-Earthworm: Science \rightarrow Life \rightarrow Animals \rightarrow Period Page 3 of 6 Name IV.
+Earthworm: Science → Life → Animals → Page 3 of 6 Period Name IV.
 The Digestive System: (Systems are made of o; organs of t, and tissues of c.)
 A. Empty Worm: The next page is an "empty worm" drawing.
 Use it for your drawings.
 Draw ONLY what you identify and only as directed below.
-Label.
+Label as you go.
 B. Digestive Organs: 1.
 The first part of the digestive system is the opening for food or the Label.
 2. Just past the mouth is a stringy bump.
 Gently touch it with the point of a pin.
 It should be a firm muscle.
 This is the pharynx.
 It covers from segment # to # .
 The function of the muscular pharynx, just inside the mouth is to 3.
 Draw an outline drawing of the pharynx on the correct segments.
 Label.
 4. After the pharynx are many organs.
 DO NOT DISTURB THEM NOW.
 The white or light gray organs are reproductive organs.
 The esphagus or food tube is under them.
-5. We have an esophagus between our mouth and stomach, with the same function, which is to .
+5. We have an esophagus between our mouth and stomach, with the same function, which is to transport .
 Leave a space on your drawing.
 Label it esophagus.
 6. Past the esophagus and white organs are two rounded mounds with a brown or blue blood vessel on top.
 Use a pin to touch each of these mounds.
 One should be a thick muscle to grind food.
 The other is soft and for food storage.
 Which is first?
 7. A bird has a similar system.
 A bird's crop stores food as it eats.
 The food moves on to the gizzard, where the muscle squeezes the food with tiny rocks or shells, grinding it.
 8. The first mound is the , covering segments # to #.
 It food.
 9. The second mound is the , covering segments # to # .
 It food.
 10 Draw the outline of the crop and gizzard on the correct segments.
 Label both.
 11. We have to grind our food.
 Our mixes food with digestive juice.
 12. Next, and for the rest of the earthworm, is a brownish tube, the intestine.
 There should be a blood vessel on top.
 Draw the outline of the intestine.
 Label.
 13. If you cut the intestine, the food looks like soil, because that is what the earthworm eats.
 It eats its way through the soil.
 The digestive juice dissolves parts of organisms (mostly dead) for food.
 The undigested "earth" moves on through the worm and out the anus.
 (If you did a perfect job of dissecting your worm, you see no "earth".
 Make a cut, or look around.)
-Earthworms are "Nature's Great Cultivators and Aerators of Soil" as their tunnels allow w into the soil-exactly what other organisms need. and a 14.
-Our food and the earthworm's food must be digested to a liquid form before it can enter the b cells to then be delivered to body cells.
-Many tiny blood vessels go by the intestine to pick up food.
-When the food moves into the blood cells, we say it is absorbed.
-When it gets to the body cells, it is used to "burn" the food, which is cellular respiration.
-Anything that doesn't get digested is moved out or excreted as feces.
-Excretion means removal of sweat, urine and carbon dioxide, but it can be used for feces.
+Earthworms are "Nature's Great Cultivators and Aerators of Soil" as their tunnels allow w and a into the soil-exactly what other organisms need.
+14. Our food, and the earthworm's, must be digested to a liquid form before it can enter the blood cells to be transported by the blood to body cells.
+Many tiny blood vessels (capilarries) go by the intestine to pick up food.
+When the food moves into the blood cells, we say it is absorbed by blood.
+When food gets to the body cells, it combines with oxygen or "burns" to get energy, which is cellular respiration.
+Anything that doesn't get digested is moved out or excreted as feces (digestive or food waste).
+Excretion means removal of waste liquids such as sweat and urine as well as the gas, carbon dioxide, and can also be used for removal of feces.
 15. Explain each process without using the term.
 (Do not write "to digest food".) a) Digestion b) Absorption c) Excretion d) Respiration